Deepak Dobriyal

-Deepak Dobriyal (born 1 September 1975) is an Indian film and theatre actor.
-He is recipient of a Filmfare Award.
-He worked in many Bollywood films such as Omkara (2006), Shaurya (2008), Tanu Weds Manu (2011), Dabangg 2 (2012), Chor Chor Super Chor (2013), Tanu Weds Manu Returns (2015), Prem Ratan Dhan Payo (2015), Hindi Medium (2017) and Angrezi Medium (2020).
+Deepak Dobriyal (born 1 September 1975) is an Indian actor known for his work in several films and theatre productions.
+He is a recipient of several awards including a Filmfare Award, a Filmfare Award Marathi and a Maharashtra State Film Award.

+He has acted in films such as Omkara (2006), Shaurya (2008), Tanu Weds Manu (2011), Dabangg 2 (2012), Chor Chor Super Chor (2013), Tanu Weds Manu Returns (2015), Prem Ratan Dhan Payo (2015), Hindi Medium (2017) and Angrezi Medium (2020).

 Early life and education

-Deepak Dobriyal was born on 1 September in Pauri Garhwal district in Uttarakhand.
-His parents are from Kabra village near Rithakhal and Satpuli village, Pauri Garhwal in Uttarakhand.
+Deepak Dobriyal was born on 1 September 1975 in Pauri Garhwal district, Uttar Pradesh (now in Uttarakhand).
+His parents are from Kabra village near Rithakhal and Satpuli village, Pauri Garhwal.
 Later, his family moved to Delhi when he was 5 years old.
 There, Deepak completed his studies at Govt.
 Boys Senior Secondary School Begumpur.

 In Delhi, he lived in Katwariya Saray.
 Dobriyal is married to Lara Bhalla.

 Theatre career

 He started his acting career in 1994 with eminent theatre director Arvind Gaur.
 His major plays with Gaur are Tughlaq, Andha Yug, Final Solutions, Desire Under the Elms, Rakt Kalyan, Court Martial, Dario Fo's Operation Three Star, The Caucasian Chalk Circle, The Good Person of Szechwan, Neil Simon's The Good Doctor and Ashok Lal's Ek Mamooli Aadmi.
 After six years with Asmita theatre, he joined Act One with director Pt.
 N. K. Sharma.
 He acted in Aao Saathi Sapna Dekhen, Hamaar Baabuji ki chhattri and Aksar Maine Socha Hai.